Poetry Flash Reading at Moe’s Books

-Join CavanKerry press mates Cindy Veach, Joseph O. Legaspi, and Margo Taft Stever read at the Bryant Park Poetry Series.
+Join CavanKerry press mates Cindy Veach, Joseph O. Legaspi, and Margo Taft Stever for a reading at the Bryant Park Poetry Series.

 Join Margo Taft Stever, Liz Ahl, and John Perrault for a poetry reading at Gibson’s Bookstore.